Sardinian Society

 Questions

 Family, Relatives.
-In the video, do (all) the villagers have fried eggs, bacon and sausage for breakfast?
+In the video, do (all) the villagers have cereal with milk for breakfast?

 Friends, Companions.
 Everyone on Sardinia lives to at least a hundred.
 All Sardinians live a long, healthy life.
 Is this right or wrong?